Antisemitism by country: Estonia

 In March 1996 the Russian-language newspaper Estoniya reported that antisemitic literature was being distributed by local Russian-speaking organizations; the literature was to be found mainly at the Narva centre of the Union of Russian Citizens in Estonia.
 The Estoniya reporter said he had asked Yuri Mishin, the chairman of the Union, whether such literature reflected the views of his organization; Mishin had replied that Estonia was a free country and people could read whatever they wished.

 In April 1996 Estonian-language leaflets were found in Tallinn.
 The leaflets contained an illustration of a monster from a children's book to which the authors of the leaflets had added anti-Jewish slogans.
 The leaflets were signed by the Estonian National Working Party-New Estonian Legion.
 Also in April, German-language leaflets with anti-Jewish overtones calling for the deaths of top officials of Tartu University were found on the walls of student dormitories at the university.

-In September the Jewish cemetery in Tallinn was vandalized; fourteen gravestones were damaged.
+In September 1996, the Jewish cemetery in Tallinn was vandalized; fourteen gravestones were damaged.
+The cementary was vandalized again in 2019.